moyano83/Kafka-definitive-guide/README.md

 Considerations on configuring a kafka cluster:

     * Number of brokers: Depends on the overall disk capacity, capacity of network interfaces...
-    * Broker configuration: All brokers must have the same config‐ uration for the _zookeeper.connect_ parameter and all brokers must have a unique value for the _broker.id_
+    * Broker configuration: All brokers must have the same configuration for the _zookeeper.connect_ parameter and all brokers must have a unique value for the _broker.id_
-    * OS Tuning: Few configuration changes can be made to improve kafka performance
+    * OS Tuning: A few configuration changes can be made to improve kafka performance
         - Virtual memory: Try to avoid memory swaps.
 Disable it, or set vm.swappiness parameter to a very low value, such as 1.
 In regards to I/O the number of dirty pages that are allowed, before the flush background process starts writing them to disk, can be reduced by setting the =vm.dirty_background_ratio value lower than the default of 10.
 The total number of dirty pages that are allowed before the kernel forces synchronous operations to flush them to disk can also be increased by changing the value of vm.dirty_ratio (defaults 20)
         - Disk: The Extents File System (XFS) is used in most of linux distributions due to performance reasons.
         - Networking: The recommended changes for Kafka are the same as those suggested for most web servers and other networking applications.
 The first adjustment is to change the default and maximum amount of memory allocated for the send and receive buffers for each socket (_net.core.wmem_default_, _net.core.rmem_default_, _net.core.wmem_max_ and net.core.rmem_max).
 The send and receive buffer sizes for TCP sockets must be set separately using the _net.ipv4.tcp_wmem_ and _net.ipv4.tcp_rmem_ parameters, the maximum size cannot be larger than the values specified for all sockets.

 ### Production Concerns
 #### Garbage Collector Options
-Garbage First (or G1) garbage collector is designed to automatically adjust to different workloads and provide consis‐ tent pause times for garbage collection over the lifetime of the application.
+Garbage First (or G1) garbage collector is designed to automatically adjust to different workloads and provide consistent pause times for garbage collection over the lifetime of the application.
 Some options:

     * MaxGCPauseMillis: Preferred pause time for each garbage-collection cycle (not a hard limit, can be exceeded)
     * InitiatingHeapOccupancyPercent: Percentage of the total heap that may be in use before G1 will start a collection cycle